astronomer/airflow-guides/guides/data-quality.md

 The example DAG below consists of 3 tasks:

-- First the `SQLColumnCheckOperator` is used to perform checks on several columns in the target table.
+- First, the `SQLColumnCheckOperator` is used to perform checks on several columns in the target table.
-- Afterwards two `SQLTableCheckOperator`s perform one check each that involves several columns or the whole table respectively.
+- Next, two `SQLTableCheckOperator`s perform one check each that involves several columns or the whole table respectively.
-- Lastly the `SQLCheckOperator` is used to make sure a categorical variable is set to one of 4 options.
+- Finally, the `SQLCheckOperator` is used to make sure a categorical variable is set to one of 4 options.

-While this example shows all the checks being written within the python file defining the DAG, of course it is possible to modularize commonly used checks and SQL statements in separate files (for Astro CLI users, those files can be put into the `/include` directory).
+While this example shows all the checks being written within the Python file defining the DAG, it is possible to modularize commonly used checks and SQL statements in separate files (for Astro CLI users, those files can be put into the `/include` directory).

 ```python
 from airflow import DAG